I really struggle to sell myself

-By getting absolutely crystal clear on your ideal client and their pain, their problems, their desires, their emotions, and as much about them as you possibly can, you create an emotional connection, and a sense of really wanting to deeply serve.
-The more clear and specific you can get, the easier it is for you to emotionally connect in to the idea of this client, and to start coming from a place where it’s all about them, instead of all about you and how you feel and behave.
+By getting absolutely crystal clear on your ideal client and their pain, their problems, their desires, their emotions, and as much about them as you possibly can, you create an emotional connection and a sense of really wanting to deeply serve.
+The more clear and specific you can get, the easier it is for you to emotionally connect to this client, and to start coming from a place where it’s all about them, instead of all about you and how you feel and behave.

 2. The value you bring

-Do the work to connect in to the actual value that you bring to your clients.
+Do the work to connect to the actual value that you bring to your clients.
 This is very different from valuing yourself personally.
 It is about valuing the work that you can do for the clients and the transformation that you’ll bring to their lives.
 Like I said earlier, you don’t have to have high personal self-worth to recognise the profound value you can bring to others.

 3. Communicating that value

 When you can clearly communicate and articulate the value of the work you do, your client just “gets it” and understands how you can help them.
 You feel a lot more comfortable because you’re no longer struggling and scrabbling to find the right words, as you increasingly realise that it’s not really landing for the client.
 It also leaves space for you to focus on showing that conviction and compassion.
 People don’t always have to like their practitioner, they don’t always have to “buy” you as a person, but they do need to feel that you understand, that you’re listening, and that you care.

 Within my Get More Clients Saying Yes! programme, I take people through a process to help them to deeply connect with the value they bring to their clients, so that they can feel very confident when talking about it, and very confident about their pricing.
 And you don’t need to have had paying clients to be able to connect deeply to the sense of how your work can make a difference and bring transformation to somebody’s life.